smchowdh/Encryption/README.md

 5. **Decrypt**

-Decrypt implemented by doing encrypt in reverse.
+Decrypt implemented by doing encrypt in reverse nothing too special to it